Nerdodan/sunvox-modules/docs/modules/effects/chorus/chorus.md

 # abstract

-a simple chorus effect
+a simple stereo chorus effect

-uses three parallel vibrato modules each set to a multiple of the depth and rate on each channel
+it works by using three parallel vibrato modules each set to a multiple of the depth and rate on each channel

 # controllers